kk2491/30-days-revision-challenge/README.md

 6. **props**
    * Inputs to the react component
    * Can be used to pass the parameters from parent to child component
+   * Readonly components / immutable

+7. **Difference between Real DOM and Virtual DOM**
+   **Virtual DOM**
+   * Cant manipulate the HTML directly, updates done via updating the JSX elements
+   * Faster updates
+   * Updates the changes elements only

+   **Real DOM**
+   * Manipulates the HTML directly
+   * Slower updates
+   * Updates the complete DOM

+8. **Features in ReactJS**

+9. **JSX**
+   * Javascript XML
+   * Helps to write HTML like code in the Javascript file
+   * Browser can not read the JSX file, during the compilation it is converted to normal Javascript (JSX transformers)

+10. **Why ReactJS - Advantages**
+   * Reusable components
+   * Virtual DOM
+   * Declartive Style
+   * Large community and Eco System

+11. **How does rendering work in ReactJS?**
+   *

+12. **Higher Order Components (HOC)**
+   * Function accepts a component and returns a enhanced component
+   * Used to share the commmon functionality between the code without repeating the code.
+   * When additional props are passed from parent to child, it goes to the HOC.
+So passing the remaining props using spread operator is a must.
+   * Additional parameters can also be passed to the HOC.

+### Context
+3 steps
+1. create context
+2. provide context value
+3. consume context value

+1.

 useState
 useEffect